School’s Information Report

 11.How will my child be included in activities outside the classroom including school trips?

 When school trips or outings are being planned, the needs of all children are carefully considered by the relevant teaching staff.
 The class teacher is responsible for carrying out a statutory risk assessment of the intended site of the activity/trip and is therefore in a position to assess any health and safety risks that the trip may pose.
 If your child has additional needs which may prevent them from going on the trip, the class teacher will discuss any concerns with you and work to try to overcome any potential barriers.
 The school will make reasonable provision to ensure all children can access school outings/trips.

 12.How accessible is the school environment?

-All Hertfordshire schools comply to the equality act 2010 and will make reasonable adjustments to ensure the school environment is accessible to all pupils.
+All Hertfordshire schools are required to comply with the Equality Act 2010 and will make reasonable adjustments to ensure the school environment is accessible to all pupils.
 St Joseph’s has an ‘Equality and Accessibility Plan’, available from the school website, which is reviewed annually.

 13.How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?